sontr/cordova-plugin-datalogic/README.md

 #### .getCurrentRange(`successCallback`, `errorCallback`): Object

-Function to get the current range of the autoscan feature.
+Get the current range of the autoscan feature.

 ##### Response